21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 “When you don’t wash your hair often enough, natural oils, dirt, and product residue build up on your roots and scalp, causing you to itch and scratch,” says Dr. Shainhouse. ” Scalp skin is similar to face skin and need to be washed.”
 Dr. Shainhouse recommends washing every other day.
 If you think your strands are too dry for frequent washing, flip your head into the sink and focus on the roots only.
 Scrub your scalp and roots with shampoo and be sure that it lathers well before rinsing in order to dissolve the excess oils and debris.

 Likewise, your scalp could itch because you simply skipped your shower after a “super-soaker spin class,” Dr. Shainhouse suggests.
 “When the sweat on your scalp dries, it can irritate the skin, leaving it feeling itchy.”
 The simple solution: Wash your hair every time you sweat/work out.
-Try these hacks to treat common summer skin problems.
+Plus, these 9 hacks can help treat common summer skin problems too.

 Rosacea classically presents as red flush and (sometimes) pimples on the face.
 Rosacea may flare in the heat, after eating spicy, hot, or caffeinated foods and drinks, or as a result of emotional stress.
 While it normally affects the cheeks, chin, and nose, says Dr. Shainhouse, it can potentially affect the scalp, causing an itchy or burning or stinging sensation.
 If you think that you might have rosacea, see your dermatologist to figure out the best management plan.